-There have been two important factors influencing the development of 8ball rules and the transition to the game we now know as blackball.
+There have been two important factors influencing the development of 8ball rules and the transition to the pool game now known as blackball.
 The first was the necessity to play on those smaller, coin-operated tables custom made for pubs and clubs.... mechanised tables do not allow the return of potted balls to players during a frame of pool, other than the white.
 The second factor has been a trend to introduce rules which speed up play and so reduce the duration of the game.

 The rules of pool evolved and became formalised as more and more people took up the game.
 Local pool leagues were created and then national organisations established to administer the sport.

-Blackball pool associations and federations include...
+Blackball associations and federations include...

-- World Pool-Billiards Association (WPBA, WPA)
+- World Pool-Billiards Association

-- Blackball International (BI)
+- Blackball International

-- European Blackball Association (EBA)
+- European Blackball Association

-- English Blackball Pool Federation (EBPF)
+- English Blackball Pool Federation

-- Scottish Pool Association (SPA)
+- Scottish Pool Association

-- Northern Ireland Pool Association (NIPA)
+- Northern Ireland Pool Association

-- Welsh Pool Association (WPA)
+- Welsh Pool Association

-The International Professional Pool Association (IPA) runs numerous prestigious events in Britain and worldwide.
+In addition the International Professional Pool Association (IPA) runs numerous prestigious events in Britain and worldwide.
 These are played to blackball rules at both amateur and professional level.

 The cues preferred by blackball players more closely resemble in dimension and weight those favoured by snooker players than those used for cue sports such as American pool.
 They do however tend to be a little lighter with a narrower tip than most snooker cues.

-Enthusiastic players may own a 'break cue' for breaking the cluster of racked balls at the start of frame of pool.
+Enthusiastic players may own a 'break cue' for breaking the cluster of racked balls at the start of a frame of pool.

 Red and yellow ball sets (alternatively known as 'casino' balls) are now favoured.
 The transition from 'numbered balls' came about in part because they are easier to distinguish by spectators, particularly on video and television.